mustafaksr/unstructured-ingest/readme.md

 2. Converting unstructured files into structured form with doc ai and cloud functions.
 3. Store structured data in Bigquery.
 4. Additional steps

+Note: This case study was inspired by qwiklab's [Automate Data Capture at Scale with Document AI: Challenge Lab](https://www.cloudskillsboost.google/focuses/34185?parent=catalog).